brendt/stitcher.io/src/content/blogs-for-devs/07-be-searchable.md

 ## External sharing

-People will already share your content on social media, which also has an impact on SEO; but even better is it when other popular blogs or platforms start sharing your content.
+People will already share your content on social media, which also has an impact on SEO; but it's even better when other popular blogs or platforms start sharing your content.
 There's little you can do to force people though (I wouldn't invest in buying backlinks), but writing quality content and being an active person on social media can help.
+Invest in relations with other popular blogs, make sure they can find you.

 ## Long-tail keywords

 I you can't help it and want to invest in keywords to help improve your content, it's my experience that it's best to invest in long-tail keywords.
-These are keywords with a relatively small amount of searches, which means your content will more easily end up higher in the search results.
+These are keywords with a relatively small amount of searches, which means your content will more easily end up higher in the search results for those keywords.

+Even though those keywords have less searches overall, small amounts add up in the end.
+It's way more realistic to optimise for those first, before trying to write for a very contested keyword.
 You could use a free Chrome extension called [Keyword Surfer](*https://chrome.google.com/webstore/detail/keyword-surfer/bafijghppfhdpldihckdcadbcobikaca?hl=en) to analyse what keywords are best to invest in.

 Let's look at an example.